biocompute-objects/bco-public-website/content/_index.md

 <br>
 </div>

 Use the BCO Portal on AWS, a platform-free, form-based editor.
 The portal walks a user through building a BCO through drop down menus and text boxes, indicating which entries are required to adhere to the IEEE standard.
-Legacy Editor site can be found [here](https://www.biocomputeobject.org/bco_editor_tst/).

 </div>